In this article:

 If you believe your bloating is due to water retention, the best remedy is to drink more water.
 Although it seems counterintuitive, drinking more water can help bloating.

-Remember to avoid drinks that are high in sugar, have artificial sweeteners, or are carbonated if you find that any of these worsen your symptoms.
+Remember to avoid drinks that are high in sugar and have artificial sweeteners.

 Complications: When to Seek Medical Care